View Source Image Install & Configure

 • PRECOMPILED_NIF_AND_LIBVIPS (Default): Uses vix provided NIF and libvips.
 No need to install any additional dependencies.
 Big thanks to sharp library maintainers, pre-compiled libvips is based on: https://github.com/lovell/sharp-libvips/.

-• PLATFORM_PROVIDED_LIBVIPS: Uses platform provided libvips and NIF will be compiled during compilation phase.
+• PLATFORM_PROVIDED_LIBVIPS: Uses platform provided libvips and NIF will be compiled during the compilation phase.
 The following build tools are required generate the Vix NIF:

 • Install a platform specific libvips.
 This can be compiled from source (see https://www.libvips.org/install.html) or via a platform package manager.
 For example:

-• macOS: brew brew install libvips
+• macOS: brew install libvips

-• Linux: apt install libvips-dev For more details see
+• Linux: apt install libvips-dev

 • Install pkg-config